adamparkosidis/cnn-digit-recognition/README.md

 ## CNN

 Below you can see a diagram for a convolutional network.
-THe diagram is translated into a PyTorch model by filling in the `Net` class below.
+The diagram is translated into a PyTorch model by filling in the `Net` class below.

 ![CNN Diagram](CNN.png)